-Expenditure variables have been rounded to the nearest penny.
-Person level expenditure information to be released on the MEPS 1999 Person Level Expenditure File will be rounded to the nearest dollar.
-It should be noted that using the MEPS event files to create person level totals will yield slightly different totals than those found on the person level expenditure file.
+Expenditure variables on the 2000 dental file have been rounded to the nearest penny.
+Person-level expenditure information to be released on the MEPS 2000 Person-Level Expenditure File will be rounded to the nearest dollar.
+It should be noted that using the MEPS event files to create person-level totals will yield slightly different totals than those found on the person-level expenditure file.
 These differences are due to rounding only.
-Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person level expenditure file for that source of payment.
+Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure file for that source of payment.
 This difference is also an artifact of rounding only.
-Please see the 1999 Appendix File for details on such rounding differences.
+Please see the MEPS 2000 Appendix File, HC-051I, for details on such rounding differences.

-3.0 Sample Weight (PERWT99F)
+3.0 Sample Weight (PERWT00F)